How far in advance should I buy running shoes before a race?

 2. Wide feet need wide shoes.

 The average US women’s shoe size is around 8.5.
 We’ve sold thousands of pairs of shoes, and that experience has suggested to us that about 60% of women have wide feet.
 But just about all of our female customers are wearing medium shoes when they walk into Run Shoe Store!
 A medium shoe forces wide feet over the edge of the midsoles.
-That causes the upper to create forces against the foot, and the foot reacts with force against the supper, which will eventually deform the upper.
+That causes the upper to create forces against the foot, and the foot reacts with force against the upper, which will eventually deform the upper.
 The shoe will probably feel too tight until it deforms.

 Do world-class runners get new running shoes before a race?

 I was a competitive athlete that trained with some of the world’s greatest athletes.
-I saw shoe companies give the very best athletes many pairs of shoes—more shoes than they would ever reasonably need!
+I saw shoe companies give the very best athletes many pairs of shoes—more shoes than they would ever reasonably need.
 I never once saw those athletes use a worn running shoe before a race.
 They always wanted the newest pair of shoes, and they never complained about comfort.
 Because their shoes always fit!